-The fatal accident rate and number fluctuated over the past 11 years.
+The fatal accident rate and number fluctuated over the past 12 years.
 The number of fatal accidents for the Whole Industry was below 30 in each year.
-The fatal accident number for Private Sector Sites fluctuated between 0 to 21 in the past 11 years, whilst the number for the Public Sector Sites maintained below 10.
+The fatal accident number for Private Sector Sites fluctuated between 0 and 21 in the past 12 years, whilst the number for the Public Sector Sites maintained below 10.